-A: Invisalign is one of the most effective treatments for straightening the front teeth, molars, and everything in between.
+A: Invisalign is one of the most effective treatment planning for straightening the front teeth, molars, and everything in between.
 The aligners should be worn 21-22 hours per day, every day for several months straight, and the sets changed accordingly.
 You ought to also brush and floss.
 Unless you follow the instructions religiously, you may see no results at all.

 Q: Can I have clear aligners on the bottom teeth only or vice versa?

 A: Yes, it is possible to treat one part of the mouth if the rest of the teeth are in good condition.
 However, you should consult with your doctor and see what information they will give away.

 Q: Can I switch from metal braces to Invisalign in Singapore?

 A: Of course.
 All you have to do is bring it up to your dentist on your next appointment.
 It is not uncommon for specialists to combine conventional braces with clear aligners for better results.

 Q: I have crowns or veneers.
 Can I still do Invisalign?

 A: A: You should discuss any of these with your doctor, as this is the only person who can give you an exact answer.
-Generally speaking, it is all right to have Invisalign aligners if you have dental crowns but you need a check-up by a professional to make sure this is possible for you.
+Generally speaking, it is all right to have Invisalign aligners if you have dental crowns but you need a check-up by a professional to make sure this is doable.